 There is no doubt that Vocational Service is broad and deep.
-Therefore, it is important to recognize and accept that "Vocational Service = the duties of a Rotarian as a vocational person.
+Therefore, it is important to recognize and accept the notion of "Vocational Service = the duties of a Rotarian as a vocational person".
 Then, as you learn and practice the various areas of Vocational Service, it should not be difficult to understand.